Kiran6248/superchef-ms4/README.md

 ## **Overview**

 SuperChef is an online e-commerce store, which offers a collection of Kitchenware in many categories.
-User’s can create their own account, saving their details for faster checkout for future purchases, but are not limited to that, and can make a purchase as a guest if wanted.
+Users can create their account, saving their details for faster checkout for future purchases, but are not limited to that, and can make a purchase as a guest if wanted.
-The registered user can edit their personal details and access their shopping history.
+The registered user can edit their details and access their shopping history.
-Blogs are presented for good reads and site owner can be contacted easily.
+Blogs are presented for good reads and site owners can be contacted easily.

 [Go Back to Top](#table-of-content)
 ***